Start automating your tests 10X Faster in Simple English with Testsigma

-What Is API Testing?
+- 1 What is REST API Testing?

-What Is REST API Testing?
+What is REST API Testing?

 REST API testing is the most popular web API because it offers faster communication between RESTful web apps.